×

 Modern Approach

-Many widows today prefer to be addressed using their own first name:
+Most widows today are addressed using their own first name:

 Best Practice:

-• Avoid using Mrs. [Husband’s First Name] unless you are certain she prefers it.
+• Avoid using Mrs. [Husband’s First Name] unless she prefers traditional forms.

 RSVP Meaning